What is Network Monitoring?

 Network Device Monitoring (NDM) autodiscovers devices from a wide range of vendors and lets you drill down to monitor the health of individual devices.
 You can even proactively monitor device health with anomaly detection monitors for bandwidth utilization and other metrics.

-Network Performance Monitoring (NPM) provides visibility into the rest of your network stack and analyzes traffic in real time as it flows across your environment.
+Cloud Network Monitoring (CNM) provides visibility into the rest of your network stack and analyzes traffic in real time as it flows across your environment.
 Teams can monitor communication between services, hosts, Kubernetes pods, and any other meaningful endpoints—not just IP connection data.
 And by tying network metrics together with other metrics and telemetry data, teams have rich context to identify and resolve any performance issue anywhere in their stack.

 For additional insights from the perspective of end users, you can use Datadog Synthetic Monitoring.
 Synthetic tests allow you to determine how your APIs and web pages are performing at various network levels (DNS, HTTP, ICMP, SSL, TCP).
 Datadog alerts you to faulty behavior, such as a high response time, unexpected status code, or broken feature.